MyExperimentalProjects/sturdy-spork/linkedlist/AddTwoNumbers.md

             Store sum in the sumList
         if carry is remaining at the end
             Append carry to the sumList

+### Analysis of pseudo code
+- For the inputs we have two lists l1, l2
+- It is always good to handle edge cases in the beginning of the method to avoid running into exceptions.
+- We use runner approach for iterating over the linkedlists.

 ### Test Cases